Car Accident Injury Attorney: Protect Your Children

 For older children and even adults, using a seat belt can reduce the risk of death and serious injury in a car crash by about half, according to CDC data.

-If your child has been injured in a car accident that was not your fault, regardless of the safety methods used to secure the child in the vehicle, contact an experienced attorney at Cochran, Kroll & Associates, P. C. at 1-866-MICH-LAW (1-866-642-4529) to schedule a no obligation consultation and look into getting the compensation and justice that your child deserves.
+If your child has been injured in a car accident that was not your fault, regardless of the safety methods used to secure the child in the vehicle, contact an experienced car accident lawyer who handles personal injury cases at Cochran, Kroll & Associates, P. C. at 1-866-MICH-LAW (1-866-466-9912) to schedule a no obligation consultation and look into getting the compensation and justice that your child deserves.